iamqw3rty/autoresponder-bot-to-prove-a-point/README.md

 ## Creating the bot

-I'm assuming you know how to create a bot already on the Discord developer portal.
+I'm assuming you know how to create a bot already on the Discord Developer Portal.
 If you don't, here's an image guide on how to:
 ![Image instructions](https://i.imgur.com/mWD7nS5.png)

 ## Configuration